Achari Paratha Recipe (Paratha With Mango Pickle)

-- Add water little by little and knead a soft dough, as you would make for roti.
-Once the dough comes together, wet your fingers and knead the dough for 3-4 minutes.
+- Little by little, add water and knead to get a soft dough.
+Once the dough comes together, wet your fingers and knead the dough for 3 to 4 minutes.
 Cover with a damp cloth and let it rest for 15 minutes.

 - Divide the dough into 3 equal portions.
-Heat a tawa over medium heat.
+Heat a tawa (frying pan) over medium heat.
 While the tawa is heating, roll out the first paratha.

-- Dip hands in dry flour and take one portion of the dough.
-Dust it well with dry flour and roll out it out into a paratha about 6-7 inches round.
+- Dip your hands in dry flour and take one portion of the dough.
+Dust the dough well with dry flour and roll it out into a paratha, about 6 to 7 inches round.

-- Now fold it into half and then once more to make a triangular dough.
-Dust it with dry flour and then roll it into a triangular paratha.
+- Now fold the circular piece of dough in half and then once again so that it looks like a quarter of a pie (or like a triangle with a rounded bottom).
+Dust it again with dry flour and then roll it out into a triangular paratha.
 It can be as thick or thin as you want.

 - Roast the paratha, flipping frequently, until it is well roasted on both sides.
 Adjust heat as required to low and back to medium while cooking.